electric-eloquence/gulp/README.md

 ## Acknowledgments

 This package is forked from
-[an upstream source](https://github.com/gulpjs/gulp) with the same name.
+[the upstream source](https://github.com/gulpjs/gulp) with the same name.
 This fork is purely derivative and does not add functionality.
 Credit and gratitude is due for
 [the contributors to the source](https://github.com/gulpjs/gulp/graphs/contributors).
-It is our intent to work in their favor by maintaining an older version of their project, which may otherwise be too burdensome for them to commit time to.
+It is our intent to work in their favor by maintaining an older version of their project, which may otherwise be burdensome for them to commit time to.

 [snyk-image]: https://snyk.io/test/github/electric-eloquence/gulp/v3-lts/badge.svg
 [snyk-url]: https://snyk.io/test/github/electric-eloquence/gulp/v3-lts